The Logic of Counting Query Answers: Introduction

 As expressed, one purpose of $\sh$-logic is to allow for the translation of a first-order formula $\phi$ to a $\sh$-sentence $\psi$ such that $\psi$ \emph{represents} $\phi$ in that, for any structure $\relb$, the number of answers to $\phi$ on $\relb$ is equal to the quantity that results from evaluating $\psi$ on $\relb$.
 The following is an immediate consequence of the previous observation, and a parallel of Observation~\ref{obs:mc-fpt}.

 \begin{observation} Suppose that $\Phi$ is a first-order formula class.
-The following condition, which we will call the \emph{counting condition}, is sufficient for the problem $\countp(\Phi)$ to be fixed-parameter tractable: there exists a $\sh$-sentence class $\Psi$ having bounded width and an algorithm $f$ that computes, for each $\phi \in \Phi$, a $\sh$-sentence $f(\phi)$ that is in $\Psi$ and that represents $\phi$. \end{observation}
+The following condition, which we will refer to as the \emph{counting condition}, is sufficient for the problem $\countp(\Phi)$ to be fixed-parameter tractable: there exists a $\sh$-sentence class $\Psi$ having bounded width and an algorithm $f$ that computes, for each $\phi \in \Phi$, a $\sh$-sentence $f(\phi)$ that is in $\Psi$ and that represents~$\phi$. \end{observation}

-Of course, Observation~\ref{obs:count-fpt} is only of interest if the \emph{counting condition} applies to interesting first-order formula classes $\Phi$, that is, only if this condition allows one to explain the fixed-parameter tractability of such problems $\countp(\Phi)$.
-We in fact show that for \emph{any} problem $\countp(\Phi)$ that is tractable according to the mentioned classification theorem on existential positive logic, the counting condition applies to $\Phi$.
-That is, the counting condition is the \emph{exclusive} explanation for the tractability of $\countp(\Phi)$ in this existential positive setting, providing an analog to the result that the classical condition is the exclusive explanation for the tractability of $\mc(\Phi)$ in the existential positive setting.
-On a conceptual level, we view our result as strong evidence that, for the problem of counting query answers, $\sh$-logic is a useful, expressive model of computation in which relevant, efficient algorithms can be presented.
+Of course, Observation~\ref{obs:count-fpt} is only of interest if the \emph{counting condition} possesses \emph{explanatory power}, that is, only if this condition allows one to explain the fixed-parameter tractability of problems $\countp(\Phi)$ having interest.
+We in fact show that, in the context of existential positive queries, the \emph{counting condition} has maximal explanatory power: \begin{theorem} Let $\Phi$ be any class of existential positive queries having bounded arity.
+If $\countp(\Phi)$ is tractable, the counting condition applies to $\Phi$.
+(See Theorem~\ref{thm:passing-to-rep-under-tractability-condition} for a precise statement.) \end{theorem} That is, the counting condition is the \emph{exclusive} explanation for the tractability of $\countp(\Phi)$ in this existential positive setting, providing an analog to the result that the classical condition is the exclusive explanation for the tractability of $\mc(\Phi)$ in the existential positive setting.
+On a conceptual level, we view this result as strong evidence that, for the problem of counting query answers, $\sh$-logic is a useful, expressive model of computation in which relevant, efficient algorithms can be presented.
 This result is obtained as an immediate consequence of two theorems: \begin{itemize}

 \item We show that when such a problem $\countp(\Phi)$ is tractable, then there exists a bounded width class $\Psi$ of $\sh$-sentences such that each $\phi \in \Phi$ has a representation in $\Psi$ (Theorem~\ref{thm:shepequi}).